Web-ECS/do-serialization/README.md

   - Snapshot mode serializes the entire state (default)
   - Delta mode only serializes state that has changed since the last serialization call

+## Planned

+- Support for AoS object serialization
+- More flexible API
+  - Schemas
+  - Ability to pass in ArrayBuffers to write to

 ## Example

 ```js